AshStorm17/CNS-G5/README.md

 ./bank -p <port> -s <auth_file>
 ```

+The auth wile should be provided with an extension of .auth

 ## ATM
 The atm.cpp is the client-side application that communicates with the bank server.
 The script run_atm.sh is used to compile and execute the ATM client.
 ```
 ./atm -a <account> [-s <auth_file>] [-i <ip_address>] [-p <port>] [-c <card_file>] <mode>
 ```

+The card file should be provided with an extension of .card

 ## Team Members